 Although it feels like a summer place, Johnny Ad’s is open year around; and other than the deck of picnic tables that make outdoor dining here along Route One such a pleasure, there is a whole indoor dining room for shoreline feasting.

 Among the superior seafood rolls available is a hot lobster roll: hunks of warm pink meat bathed in butter and nestled in one of those long, tender buns.
 It is also possible to get a cool lobster salad roll, the pieces of lobster bound with mayonnaise.
-The latter is more typical of New England; the hot roll is a Connecticut specialty, and a lobster-lover’s delight.
+The latter is more typical of downeast New England; the hot roll is more a Connecticut thing.

 K.A.
-Bowen, who tipped us off to Johnny Ad’s highly recommended we also try a hot dog.
-It’s a beauty, alright, a plump, foot-long Hummel that tastes especially right when blanketed with chili and cheese.
+Bowen, who originally tipped us off to Johnny Ad’s, highly recommended we also try a hot dog.
+It’s a beauty, alright, a plump, foot-long that tastes especially right when blanketed with chili and cheese.